 Bernd J. Krämer is Professor Emeritus of FernUniversität in Hagen, Chairman of ServTech, and Vice Chairman of edu-sharing.net, two non-profit research associations he co-founded.
 He is also a co-founder of the SMN community (smart manufacturing networks).
-He was guest professor of several renowned universities, incl.
-Shanghai Jiao Tong University, the International Computer Science Institute affiliated with UC Berkeley, Monash University in Melbourne and Queensland University of Technology in Brisbane.
+He was a guest professor of several renowned universities, incl.
+Shanghai Jiao Tong University, the International Computer Science Institute affiliated with UC Berkeley, Monash University in Melbourne, and the Queensland University of Technology in Brisbane.

 Krämer has had a career-long interest in software engineering.
 He has pioneered a modeling approach for concurrent and distributed software systems combining high-level Petri nets and algebraic specifications of abstract data types.
-With the advent of the world wide web in the early 90s he also focused on software development for educational contexts.
-A more recent contribution is a networked repository, edu-sharing, supporting the sharing, reuse and adaption of digital learning resources, incl. content, codified know-how, and tools.
+With the advent of the world wide web in the early 90s, he also focused on software development for educational contexts.
+A more recent contribution is a networked repository, edu-sharing, supporting the sharing, reuse, and adaption of digital learning resources, incl. educational content, codified know-how and pedagogical methods, and tools.
 Lately, he applied his modeling competence to enable flexible manufacturing networks.
-Krämer studied electrical engineering and computer science and received his diploma in computer science and his doctorate in engineering from Technische Universität Berlin.
-Several students and collaborators of his became leading figures in business and academia, including seven professors and three senior lecturers.
+He published his findings in scholarly journal articles, books, book chapters, refereed conference proceedings, and expert reports.

 Until May 2013 he was a member of the Supervisory Board of FernUniversität in Hagen.